-At the 2013 NCWM Annual Meeting, the NCWM voted to amend NIST Handbook 44 Scales Code paragraph S.6.4.
-Railway Track Scales and to add a new definition for "weigh module" to Appendix D. The following changes, included below in 1) and 2), were adopted:
+At the 2013 NCWM Annual Meeting, the NCWM voted to amend HB-44 Scales Code paragraph S.6.4.
+Railway Track Scales and to add a new definition for "weigh module" to Appendix D. The following changes, shown below in 1) and 2), were adopted:

-1) Amend NIST Handbook 44 Scales Code paragraph S.6.4.
+1) Amend NIST Scales Code paragraph S.6.4.
 Railway Track Scales. as follows: